Islamic bioethics: Basis

-Islamic bioethics is an extension of Shariah AKA the Islamic law, which is itself based on 2 foundations:

-1- the Qur'an and its the holy book of all Muslims, whose basic impulse is to release the greatest amount possible of the creative moral impulse.

-2- The Sunna which is the aspects of Islamic law based on the Prophet Muhammad's words or acts.
+Islamic bioethics is an extension of Shariah (Islamic law), which is itself based on two foundations: the Qur'an, the holy book of all Muslims, whose basic impulse is to release the greatest amount possible of the creative moral impulse; and the Sunna, which is the aspects of Islamic law based on the Prophet Muhammad's words or acts.

 Principles

 Principles of bioethics in the Western world were first developed and outlined by two American philosophers and bioethicists, Tom Beauchamp and James F. Childress, in their book, Principles of Biomedical Ethics.
 The concept of bioethical principles has since been regarded as a purely "Western" innovation which is absent in the Islamic health care system.
 These bioethical principles: autonomy, beneficence, non-maleficence and justice have been legitimized by Muslims jurists as falling into the sphere of Islamic law and have also been supported by Qur'anic verses (Qur'an 3:104, 16:90 and 17:70).
-They have subsequently become the foundational spirit underlying the Oath of the Muslim Doctor Islamset-Islamic Ethics-Islamic Code of Medical Ethics-The Oath of the Doctor and, thus, dictate the conduct between a Muslim physician and his or her patient.
+They have subsequently become the foundational spirit underlying the Oath of the Muslim Doctor and, thus, dictate the conduct between a Muslim physician and his or her patient.

 The main principles of the Hippocratic Oath are acknowledged in Islamic bioethics.
 However, the invocation of multiple gods in the original version, and the exclusion of any god in later versions, have led Muslims to adopt the Oath of the Muslim Doctor.

 Authority

 Formulations of rulings on bioethical issues in the Islamic context generally arise due to some form of deliberation between medical professionals and religious authority who have been recognized as most qualified individuals of location or time period.
 After being approached by health care officials, a member of the religious authority (mufti) may then consult the religious texts and determine whether or not a specific issue is obligatory (wajib/fard), recommended (mustahabb), neutral (mubah), discouraged (makruh) or forbidden (haram).

-The Oath of the Muslim Doctor includes an undertaking to protect human life in all stages and under all circumstances, doing utmost to rescue it from death, malady, pain and anxiety.
-To be all the way, an instrument of God's mercy, extending medical care to near and far, virtuous and sinner, friend and enemy.
+The Oath of the Muslim Doctor includes an undertaking to protect human life in all stages and under all circumstances, doing as much as possible to rescue it from death, malady, pain and anxiety.
+It includes a commitment to being an instrument of God's mercy and extending medical care without regard for whether the person is virtuous.

-History of Islamic Medical Ethics
+History

 Islam views the concept of health as an integration of mental, social and physical health, and not merely the absence of disease or disability.
 Islam links the health of the individual and society.
 Therefore, there are many hadiths of the Prophet, and in the writings of early Muslim doctors, Islam values health and what it encourages, and even values those who practice the medical profession.
 The Messenger of God, may God's prayers and peace be upon him, said: "A strong believer is better and more beloved to God than a weak believer, and there is good in each."